LilithTundrus/e621-API-Docs/README.md

 ## Logging In

 Some API actions (Mostly POSTs) will require you to have an e621 account and log in through the API to complete actions as yourself.

 You must supply these parameters in your `form headers` even if you are sending a GET request.
-If you don't know what `form headers` are, check out [POSTing-to-e621](/docs/POSTing-to-e621.md) in the `docs/` folder.
+If you don't know what they are, check out [POSTing-to-e621](/docs/POSTing-to-e621.md) in the `docs/` folder.

 The required `form headers` parameters look like this for logging in: